apt install ssh

 # systemctl restart ssh

-fail2ban will find out such attempts from the ssh log file and ban that kind of IP address for a while.
+"fail2ban" will find such attempts from the ssh log file and ban that IP.

 # apt install fail2ban

 Additionally, there is a 'recidive' preset for the continuous attacker.
-If the attacks continue even after the ssh (or other filters) ban, the ban period will be extended to 1 week.
+If the attacks continue even after the temporary ban, the ban period will be extended to 1 week.

 [recidive] enabled = true